isomerpages/govtech-siot/_starter-kit/5-sending-commands-downstream.md

 ---

 # Sending service request
-*These steps will show how to send commands from DECADA to device through a service request*
+*These steps will demonstrate how to send commands from DECADA Cloud to your device through a service request*

 1. Login to DECADA